dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r y &_

-Enter "i" to see what "interval" means
+Enter an "i" to see what "interval" means.

         interval
         Interval requires a positive integer (default 1) that